ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 is a server-authenticated container that multiplexes multiple connections between the same hosts.
 All connections in a tunnel share the same transport state machine and encryption.
 Each tunnel has a dedicated control connection used to configure and manage the tunnel over time.
 Moreover, since tunnels are independent of the network address information, they may be reused as both ends of the tunnel move about the network.
-This does however imply that the connection establishment and packet encryption mechansisms are coupled.
+This does however imply that the connection establishment and packet encryption mechanisms are coupled.

 Before a client connects to a remote service, it must first establish a tunnel to the host providing or offering the service.
 Tunnels are established in 1-RTT using an ephemeral key obtained from the directory service.
 Tunnel initiators provide their own ephemeral key and, optionally, a